Tomorrow's Modern Boxes: Sales

 Tomorrow's Modern Boxes was downloaded over 100,000 times in the first 24 hours of release and over a million times in its first six days.
 Excluding internet piracy, it was the most torrented album of 2014.
-By February 2015, it had been downloaded over 4.5 million times.
-These figures include downloads of the free torrent bundle containing only the "Brain in a Bottle" MP3 and music video; sales figures for the full album bundle have not been released.
+By February 2015, it had been downloaded more than 4.5 million times.
+These figures include downloads of the free torrent bundle containing only the "Brain in a Bottle" MP3 and music video; separate figures for the album bundle were not released.

 Stereogum and Gigaom estimated that Yorke may have made $20 million from the release, more than he would likely have made through a traditional release.
-Stereogum wrote that "this sort of album-release strategy only works for artists who are already astronomically famous, but salute Thom Yorke for figuring out ways to keep stacking cash while keeping his artistic autonomy."
+Stereogum wrote that "this sort of album-release strategy only works for artists who are already astronomically famous, but salute Thom Yorke for figuring out ways to keep stacking cash while keeping his artistic autonomy".
 However, Billboard argued that, assuming the ratio of people who paid for the full album was comparable to subscription numbers of Spotify and Pandora, earnings between $1 and 6 million were more likely: "Not bad showing for a self-released, direct-to-fan album that allowed Yorke to circumvent major download stores and gather customer information — but it's no Hollywood starring role, either."

 In November 2015, asked if the BitTorrent release had been a success, Yorke said: "No, not exactly.
 But I wanted it to be an experiment ...
 I wanted to show that, in theory, today one could follow the entire chain of record production, from start to finish, on his own.
 But in practice it is very different.
 We cannot be burdened with all of the responsibilities of the record label.
 But I'm glad I did it, for having tried to."